gprMax/GSoC/project-ideas-2025.md

 **Expected outcomes:** An initial working port of the FDTD solver engine for gprMax using HIP.

 **Skills required:** Python, C

+**Hardware required:** You must have your own access to an AMD GPU.

 **Difficulty:** Medium